jmhutchison/QGIS-Training-Manual/map_composer/map_composer.rst

 * Select the label by clicking on it.
 * Click on the :guilabel:`Item` tab in the side panel of the :guilabel:`Composer` window.
-* Change the text of the label to "Swellendam":
+* Change the text of the label to "Bandung":

 .. image:: ../_static/map_composer/017.png
    :align: center